Gurdian-Wizerd/RYVTSM/README.md

 # RYVTSM
-A front end Project For Rashtriya Yuva Vocational Training Saksharata Mission.
+I worked as a front-end developer For this project of Rashtriya Yuva Vocational Training Saksharata Mission.